uio-library/sublima/Setup.md

 # 1. Introduction

 This document describes the points needed to set up Sublima on Debian or Debian-derived distributions such as Ubuntu.
+Still, Sublima can be run on any Linux distro that supplies the necessary tools, like Fedora OS or RHEL.

 In short this document covers installation and configuration of Virtuoso (database), Sublima backend (Virtuoso2Sublima communication) and Sublima.
+For more in-depth documentation, see Customization.md.

 # 2. Required tools